 Of the diverse range of symptoms, others included: visual hallucinations, tremors, itchy skin, changes to the menstrual cycle, sexual dysfunction, heart palpitations, bladder control issues, shingles, memory loss, blurred vision, diarrhea, and tinnitus.

-Recovery duration, co-morbidities, mortality, risk groups: A large study across multiple UK centres reports in detail on prospectively assessed outcomes of Covid-19, the so called 'Long Covid'.
+Recovery duration, co-morbidities, mortality, risk groups: A large UK study reports in detail on 'Long Covid'.
 We spoke with two of the study's co-investigators about why so many patients are still affected after a coronavirus infection.

 The research team, who have all had or continue to have long Covid, are now calling for clinical guidelines on assessing long Covid to be significantly widened beyond currently advised cardiovascular and respiratory function tests to include neuropsychiatric, neurological, and activity intolerance symptoms.
 Furthermore, with large numbers of long haulers ‘suffering in silence’, the authors advocate that a national screening programme, accessible to anyone who thinks they have long Covid, should be undertaken.
 Given the heterogeneous make-up of symptoms that affect multiple organ systems, it is only by detecting the root cause that patients will receive the correct treatment.